Last updated 21 March 2017

 Nigeria and more recently in 2016 with Algeria.

 Added to that are deployments across large parts of Europe, in the Gulf and in parts of Latin America.
 All provide interesting examples of the potential of eIDs to affect millions of ordinary lives throughout developed and emerging economies.

-According to research company Acuity Market Intelligence (2014), the number of electronic National IDs in circulation will reach 3.5 billion citizens by 2018 – by which time, the number of countries issuing National eIDs will overtake those issuing traditional National IDs by a ratio of more than 5 to 1.
+According to research company Acuity Market Intelligence (2014), the number of electronic National IDs in circulation will reach 3.5 billion citizens by 2018 – by which time, the number of countries issuing national eIDs will overtake those issuing traditional national identity cards by a ratio of more than 5 to 1.